Guilherme1886/HackerRank/README.md

 # HackerRank

-Exercises from Hacker Rank maked from me
+Exercises from Hacker Rank maked from me.
+Language used: Kotlin Lang by JetBrains.